ggozad/jarn.xmpp.core/README.txt

 Installation
 ============

-Before setting up the package you need to have a working XMPP server and access to an administration account on the server.
+Before setting up the package you need to have a working XMPP server and access to the administration account on the server.
 The package has only been tested with ejabberd version 2.1.5 and above which is recommended.
 In any case the following XMPP extensions need to be supported by the server you are going to use:

 * `XEP-0071`_ XHTML-IM.
 * `XEP-0144`_ Roster Item Exchange.
 * `XEP-0060`_ Publish-Subscribe.
 * `XEP-0248`_ PubSub Collection Nodes.
 * `XEP-0133`_ Service Administration.
+* `XEP-0124`_ Bidirectional-streams Over Synchronous HTTP (BOSH)

 Setting up ejabberd (>=2.1.5)
 -----------------------------

 * Download `ejabberd`_ installer
 * We assume that your xmpp domain is ``myserver``.
 There should exist an administrator account ``admin@myserver``.
-In addition if you intend to run tests you will need to be running an additional XMPP node on ``localhost``.
-You can safely remove any references to ``localhost`` if you do not want to do that.
+In addition if you intend to run some of the tests in any of the ``jarn.xmpp.*`` packages you will need to be running an additional XMPP node on ``localhost``.
+You can safely remove any references to ``localhost`` if you are not interested in doing that.
 * You will need two hosts (one if you are not running tests, see above).

   ::